 Poseidon: Myths and Facts about the Greek God of the Sea

-Known as the Greek sea god, stories about Poseidon has fascinated both ancient and modern cultures.
+Known as the Greek sea god, stories about Poseidon have fascinated both ancient and modern cultures.
 There are literally a plethora of myths and literature works about him.
 In Hollywood, for example, several movies have been made about this great Greek Olympian god of the sea and oceans.
 He’s the brother of the Olympian god king Zeus and Hades, the boss of the Underworld.
-In the eyes of the ancient Romans, Poseidon is referred to as Neptune.
+In the eyes of the ancient Romans, Poseidon is the equivalent of the god Neptune.
 Regardless of Greek or Roman mythology, Poseidon has always been identified in imagery by his trident.

 In today’s piece of writing, we have carefully summarized some very interesting Greek myths and facts about Poseidon.
 It includes everything that you need to know about Poseidon in terms of his powers, symbols, and family history.

 Who is Poseidon?

 Poseidon was born to first generation titans Cronus and Rhea.
 It is said that Cronus swallowed his children for fear that they would one day overthrow him.
 Some lores state that he swallowed Poseidon along with Hades, Hestia, Demeter, and Hera.

 However, other accounts state that Poseidon was not swallowed by his father because Rhea, his mother, hid him among a flock of lambs.
 Instead, Rhea pretended she gave birth to a colt which Cronus swallowed.

 Another lore states that he was sent to Rhodes by his mother to be taken care of by the daughter of Oceanus, Capheira, and the Telchines.
 This was his mother’s way of hiding him from Cronus.